 For children who prefer a quiet and calm environment during lunchtimes, we have a variety of rooms available.
 The library is open to Key Stage 2 pupils each lunch time, and they are able to choose to access this when desired.
 Accessible from the playground, the Rainbow Room and Art Room provide spaces for children to join quieter, more structured activities.

-Connecting with nature in the Peace Garden
+Peaceful reflection in the library and connecting with nature in the Peace Garden.

 Our recently created Golden Mile provides space for children to be active.
 It can be used freely by the children during break and lunch times, in all weathers, and is also utilized by classes at various points during the day.
 Children may use it for releasing energy by running round the track, or for quiet reflection, taking a walk in nature.